 Share Your Content on Social Media

 Once you’ve created your blog and incorporated SEO best practices as outlined above, share your blog on your social media pages.
 The more your link is shared, the better chance you’ll have of someone linking to your content.
 Having natural, external links can certainly help your site rank well on Google.
+Doing so will improve your domain authority over your competition.

 Following the steps above will help you on your journey to generate more traffic and increase your leads.
 Ranking less competitive keywords tend to render faster results that can help you get a better ROI.
 If you need assistance with searching for long tail keywords and setting up a digital marketing plan for your small business, give us a call at (770) 580-3736 or complete the online form for a free consultation.